 Orkney is a place of amazing sights.
 A treeless open landscape, Orkney is beautiful, with rolling hills, green farmland and swan and trout filled lochs.
 The coastal scenery is stunning too – and The Old Man of Hoy – a 137m high sea-stack is a must see!
 Further along the cliffs there’s St John’s Head – the highest vertical cliff face in Britain.
 MV Hamnavoe is the only ferry to Orkney to pass the Old Man of Hoy and St John’s Head en route.

 3. Delicious Orkney Food and Drink

 Orkney is famous for lovely food and drink.
-The green fields and fresh air found here means that Orkney Milk, Orkney Ice Cream, Orkney Cheese and Orkney Beef are the best you’ll ever taste.
+The green fields and fresh air found here means that Orkney Milk, Orkney Ice Cream, Orkney Cheese and Orkney-reared beef are the best you’ll ever taste.
 The rich seas provide beautiful fish, crabs and lobsters.
 Orkney Brewery supply the islands and beyond with delicious beer and the Highland Park Distillery make a very special dram of whisky!
 You can sample some Orkney Food and Drink on the ferry before you even set foot on the islands.
 Along with world class food production, Orkney has also got a very healthy craft industry that makes unique and beautiful jewellery, furniture and knitwear.

 4. The slower pace of life

 You’ll find life in Orkney a bit more laid back.
 Perhaps it’s the fact that folk are used to waiting for newspapers, the latest films or the post.
 Perhaps it’s the fact that Orcadians have a can-do attitude and generally don’t like a fuss.
 In Orkney you’ll find a healthy and slower pace of life where you’re unlikely to be rushed or stressed.